NativeScript/docs-v7/plugins/plugin-sanity-check.md

 Refer to nativescript-facebook [demo app](https://github.com/NativeScript/nativescript-facebook/tree/doc/demo) which is configured and WebPack ready.
 Notice the [package.json](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/package.json#L40-L41#L44), [vendor.ts](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/app/vendor.ts), [vendor-platform.ts](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/app/vendor-platform.ts) ([vendor-platform.android.ts](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/app/vendor-platform.android.ts) and [vendor-platform.ios.ts](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/app/vendor-platform.ios.ts)) and [bundle-config.ts](https://github.com/NativeScript/nativescript-facebook/blob/doc/demo/app/bundle-config.ts)

-[demo-angular](https://github.com/NativeScript/nativescript-facebook/tree/doc/demo-angular) app will bring more clarity how to setup WebPack for NativeScript Angular app.
+[demo-angular](https://github.com/NativeScript/nativescript-facebook/tree/doc/demo-angular) app will bring more clarity how to setup WebPack for the NativeScript Angular app.

-## How to check whether the application that have your plugin installed will be successfully build for Android and iOS?
+## How to check whether the application that has your plugin installed will be successfully built for Android and iOS?

-Maybe the most important sanity check is to test whether the demo application(s) that have the plugin installed actually can be build.
-NativeScript support Android and iOS so both platform should be covered.
+Maybe the most important sanity check is to test whether the demo application(s) that have the plugin installed actually can be built.
+NativeScript supports Android and iOS so both platforms should be covered.
 There are lots of options which version of OS to choose.
 Have a quick look at [Android statistics provided by Google](https://developer.android.com/about/dashboards/index.html).
-According to them the appropriate Android version should be Marshmallow (Android 6.0, API Level 23).
+According to them, the appropriate Android version should be Marshmallow (Android 6.0, API Level 23).
 31.2% of the Android devices have this OS version installed.
 According to [Apple’s statistics](https://developer.apple.com/support/app-store/) - 86% of their devices are using iOS10.
-As a summary, the plugin should be tested in app built for:
+As a summary, the plugin should be tested in the application built for:
 - Android Marshmallow (Android 6.0, API Level 23)
 - iOS 10

 The NativeScript command for building Android and respectively iOS app is:

-`tns build android` and `tns build ios`
+`tns build Android` and `tns build ios`

 More details regarding building project with NativeScript CLI can be found [here](https://github.com/NativeScript/nativescript-cli#build-your-project).